varigence/docs/bimlflex/modeling-tools/accelerator.md

 ![Change Model Override Name](images/bimlflex-app-accelerator-actions-modeloverridename.png "Change Model Override Name")

-If a source system has entity names like "GL002" and the actual business name is "GeneralLedger" the Accelerator will convert this to "[HUB_GeneralLedger]" and "[SAT_GeneralLedger]"
+If a source system has entity names like "GL002" and the actual business name is "GeneralLedger" the Accelerator will convert this to "HUB_GeneralLedger" and "SAT_GeneralLedger"

 ![Change Model Override Name Result](images/bimlflex-app-accelerator-actions-modeloverridename-result.png "Change Model Override Name Result")